wewakesharma/PseudoRandomFunction/README.md

 Currently m = n = 256 and t = 81 in Z3.

 ### How to use it
-Here are the instructions to replicate the benchmarking procedure.
+Here are the instructions to replicate the benchmarking procedure:
 1. Clone the repository ($ git clone https://github.com/vivek18394/PseudoRandomFunction)
 2. Set the appropriate flag.
 Check section Flags
 3. run the command ''' $g++ -std=c++14 [-O3] -o <output_file> -I include/darkmatter/ src/*.cpp tests/*.cpp '''

 ### Languages Used: C, C++.